 Claire was called to the Bar in 2013 by the Honourable Society of Lincoln’s Inn.
 She studied LLB Law at Nottingham Trent University followed by a LLM, Masters in Criminal Justice with Human Rights Law, at Nottingham Law School.
 Claire completed her BPTC at Nottingham Law School where she received a very competent, with ‘outstanding’ grades in Family Litigation and advocacy.

 Claire joined Chambers as a tenant in December 2020 after successful completing a Family and Civil Pupillage.
-During her pupillage she was under the supervision of James Cleary, then Steven Veitch and finally James Carter, which allowed her to gain a wealth of experience in both Family and Civil Law.
+During her pupillage she was under the supervision of James Cleary, then Steven Veitch and finally (now District Judge) James Carter, which allowed her to gain a wealth of experience in both Family and Civil Law.